-The fruit is going to make the dough sticky again, and you’ll need to carefully work them in.
-It’s tricky, and the pieces will spill out at first, but keep rolling them in.
-Even if you have a mixer, this part is best done by hand.
+The fruit is going to make the dough even more sticky, and you'll need to carefully work them in.
+It's tricky, and the pieces will spill out at first, but keep rolling them in.
+Alternatively, just add them to the mixer if that's what you're using.

 Again, don't add more flour.

 A few gentle slap and folds work too, but carefully because you might end up throwing fruit pieces all over the kitchen.
 Once the fruit is incorporated, shape the dough into a ball.
 I've got a video of this below.

 Then the dough needs to proof in a greased bowl bowl, in a warm spot for 3 hours (anywhere between 22-24 degrees Celsius is good).

 After this time the dough will have bulked out a bit, but don't expect it to rise much.